oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Introduction
 ------------

-The program debug APIs provide tools a basic framework for debugging device code.
+The program debug APIs provide a basic framework for debugging device code for tools.

 The APIs operate on a single device.
 When debugging a multi-device system, the tool would debug each device independently.
 The APIs further